-IRON & EARTH: EDMONTON CHAPTER DEVELOPMENTCategory: 2017, Climate, Completed, EcoCity Edmonton, Grant
+IRON & EARTH: EDMONTON CHAPTER DEVELOPMENTCategory: 2017, Climate, Completed, EcoCity Edmonton Grant Program, Grant

 The federal government has recently committed to ambitious climate targets and has released their National Climate Strategy in the form of the Pan-Canadian Framework on Clean Growth and Climate Change.
 This strategy informs the future of energy policy and will transform Canada’s energy sector as it transitions away from fossil fuel dependency.
 Alberta’s Climate Leadership Plan similarly advances a path towards a greener economy and energy diversification.
 The environmental and political climate is now beneficial for strong action on climate change, yet there is still a distinct lack of support for carbon based energy sector workers to transition and help build this way forward despite the fact that they are, with existing skill-sets, well positioned to do so.